Myall Creek Centre for Reconciliation

 It will take many people, families, clans, cultures, organisations, nations and more to make the Myall Creek Centre for Reconciliation a reality.
 Myall Creek is likely to be the first of its kind ~ not only in Australia but in the world.
 Despite the systemic nature of colonial conflict, violence and dispossession of first peoples, there is as yet no facility commemorating this history and providing year-round reconciliation and education programs.
 Yet programs similar to these do exist to respect, remember and learn from war (memorials), apartheid (museums), holocaust (centres) and genocide (universities).
 It seems that building the bridge to close the gap between black and white people is as new for Australians as it is for the rest of the world.

-Starfish researched and prepared the Business Feasibility Plan (1.71Mb) for the establishment of the Myall Creek Centre for Reconciliation, is coordinating the Register of Support and has assisted with identifying funding opportunities.
+Starfish researched and prepared the Business Feasibility Plan (1.71Mb) for the establishment of the Myall Creek Centre for Reconciliation.

 More recently, Starfish co-funded the Myall Creek Soundtrails App.
 It was the culmination of of a two year project we have been working on with a number of community groups.
 It is the first app of the Soundtrails program and is believed to be the first of its kind in the world.

-Starfish is also assisting with fundraising for the 180th Anniversary & Annual Memorial in 2018.
-We’d welcome your support.
-Click here to make a tax deductible donation.
+- Providing tax-deductible fundraising for the Annual Memorial Gatherings.
+We would sincerely welcome your support.
+Click here to make a tax deductible donation